 About SBE

 The School of Biology and Ecology was formed in 2007 as a central home for research and teaching programs in organismal biology and ecology at the University of Maine.
-Our programs span biology in both scale (cellular to global) and discipline (developmental biology to ecology and biogeochemistry).
+Our programs span biology in both scale (cellular to global) and discipline (pre-health to ecology).

 We recognize that meeting the challenges of today’s human and environmental health issues requires a solid foundation in organismal biology that encompasses the basic principles of anatomy, physiology, genetics, and development integrated with an understanding of ecosystems and evolutionary principles.
 Some of today’s broadest challenges facing science relate to changes that human activities are causing in the earth’s climate, landscapes, biogeochemical cycles, and ecosystem processes.
 These changes have consequences for ecosystem structure and function, agricultural and forestry production, and human health and disease.
 Our understanding of these issues advances through an effective integration of many different areas of science.
 Within the varied discipline of biology alone, principles derived from ecology, population biology, evolution and taxonomy, genetics, physiology, and organismal growth and development contribute to our collective understanding and enrich our thinking on complex issues.
 Their collective synthesis provides a powerful tool for future research on organisms, natural resources, ecological systems and health, all integral to a quality of life in Maine and throughout the world.